Tudat/tudat/tutorials/matlabInterface/tutorialsSeamless/multiplePropagations.rst

   simulation = Simulation(0);
   simulation.spice.preloadEphemeris = false;

 We do not specify a final epoch because there is no time termination condition.
-Later we will defined a termination condition based on the periapsis altitude of the propagated body.
+Later we will define a termination condition based on the periapsis altitude of the propagated body.
 Since the propagation period is not known (we know the initial epoch but not the final epoch), the ephemeris of the celestial bodies cannot be preloaded from Spice, so we set :literal:`simulation.spice.preloadEphemeris` to :literal:`false`.

 Next, we create the bodies.
 In this case, the only non-celestial body is named :literal:`satellite`: